Industry Jargon

 Background is the term for the non-speaking extras seen in the background of a scene.

-There are actually two separate best boy positions — the best boy/grip and the best boy/electric — who are second in command to the key grip and to the gaffer.
-The best boy/grip is in charge of the rest of the grips and grip equipment.
-The best boy/electric is in charge of the rest of the electricians and the electrical equipment.
+There are actually two separate positions that previously used the title Best Boy– the Best Boy Grip now titled the 2nd Company Grip and the Best Boy Electric now titled Assistant Chief Lighting Technician — who are second in command to the Key Grip and the Chief Lighting Technician, respectively.
+The 2nd Company Grip is in charge of the rest of the grips and grip equipment.
+The Assistant Chief Lighting Technician” is in charge of the rest of the electricians and the electrical equipment.

 Blocking